Therapists in Logan Circle, Washington, DC

 3 Endorsed

 Life can be overwhelming and you are not alone in your struggles.
-Though reaching out for help can feel scary, making this choice is often transformative.
+Making the choice to seek help and explore change is often transformative.
 You deserve support and to have hope in your life.
-Therapy with me is a process where this happens and I find it an honor to walk beside and gently guide you through whatever you may be experiencing.
+I find it an honor as a therapist to walk beside and gently guide you through whatever you may be experiencing.
 I believe in basing our therapeutic relationship on acceptance, genuineness, and empathy.
-I work with all types of people--children, adolescents, and adults--who are struggling with the external, internal, or both in a non-judgmental, strengths-based, trauma-informed manner.
+I work with all types of people-children, adolescents, and adults-who are struggling with the external, internal, or both in a non-judgmental, strengths-based, trauma-informed manner.

 Life can be overwhelming and you are not alone in your struggles.
-Though reaching out for help can feel scary, making this choice is often transformative.
+Making the choice to seek help and explore change is often transformative.
 You deserve support and to have hope in your life.
-Therapy with me is a process where this happens and I find it an honor to walk beside and gently guide you through whatever you may be experiencing.
+I find it an honor as a therapist to walk beside and gently guide you through whatever you may be experiencing.
 I believe in basing our therapeutic relationship on acceptance, genuineness, and empathy.
-I work with all types of people--children, adolescents, and adults--who are struggling with the external, internal, or both in a non-judgmental, strengths-based, trauma-informed manner.
+I work with all types of people-children, adolescents, and adults-who are struggling with the external, internal, or both in a non-judgmental, strengths-based, trauma-informed manner.

 (202) 831-0229 View (202) 831-0229